4 min reading time

 Transfer does not affect defenses

-The law states that assignment does not affect the means of defense of the assigned debtor.
+Dutch law states that assignment of a claim does not affect the means of defense of the assigned debtor.
 The idea behind this is that the legal position of the debtor should not become worse as a result of the transfer, which takes place entirely without his involvement.

 The fact that C is bound by the arbitration clause (despite the fact that he was not involved in its establishment) is justified, among other things, by the fact that C knew or at least could have known that the contract between A and B included arbitration when he took over the claim.
 If he did not want to be bound by it, he could have decided not to take over the claim.